Kuwneepuyôm

 Kun8seeh is an online community where you--a Wampanoag language learner can learn, engage, and connect with your language & community whenever you want, from wherever you want.
 With the sole mission of increasing accessibility to all Wôpanâak language learners, Kun8seeh will continually add mulit-media content to enrich our language reclamation journey.
 Please visit often for new content such as language lessons, games, and stories!

-There are 3 main content areas in Kun8seeh.
 The "Community" area is available to all tribal households of Aquinnah, Assonet, Herring Pond, and Mashpee.
 It provides access to basic phrases, simple lessons, and word lists.
 More self guided content will be added as this website develops.

 About Wôpanâak Language Reclamation Project (WLRP)